bleachbit/docs/src/_docs/preferences.md

 ## Show debug messages

-When enabled, both the GUI and the console will show technical messages that sometimes help trouleshooting.
+When enabled, both the GUI and the console will show technical messages that sometimes help troubleshooting.
 Most users do not need to enable this option.

 ## Expert mode